-For questions concerning either of our programmes, please feel free to contact Suzy Cohen by:
+For questions concerning either of our programmes, please contact Suzy Cohen by:

 email : email@example.com